sdpython/ensae_projects/_doc/sphinxdoc/source/challenges/city_tour.rst

 Problem definition
 ++++++++++++++++++

-The first notebooks described the problem with a small example.
+The first notebooks describes the problem with a small example.
 The second notebook introduces two bigger ones.